HaifaGraphicsCourses/computergraphics2021-eitan-and-hadar/Assignment3Report/Assignment3Report.md

 part 8:

-normal mapping: here we did nothing fancy, simply took the normal map, transtlated its colors into normals, and used those normals in the light calculation instead of the fragNormal without normal mapping:
+normal mapping: here we did nothing fancy, simply took the normal map, transtlated its colors into normals, and used those normals in the light calculation instead of the fragNormal.

+without normal mapping:
 ![alt text](https://github.com/HaifaGraphicsCourses/computergraphics2021-eitan-and-hadar/blob/master/Assignment3Report/normal_2.png)